-The remarkable portraits on the wooden cases of Egyptian mummies during the periods of the Greek and Roman occupations (about 300 BC to 600 AD), such as this one in the National Gallery, also show how important realism was the painters and patrons of the period.
+The remarkable portraits on the wooden cases of Egyptian mummies during the periods of the Greek and Roman occupations (about 300 BC to AD 600), such as this one in The National Gallery, also show how important realism was the painters and patrons of the period.

-In Crivelli's Annunciation the artist shows off his mastery of perspective, and the trompe l'oeil details – the balcony at the top and the fruit in the foreground – add to success in creating three-dimensional space.
+In Crivelli's Annunciation the artist shows off his mastery of perspective, and the trompe l'oeil details – the balcony at the top and the fruit in the foreground designed to trick the eye – add to success in creating three-dimensional space.

 Large-scale decorative paintings often extend the architecture of the buildings they enhance and bring in landscapes and figures.
-The great canvases of the Venetians, Tintoretto and Veronese, are examples.
+The great canvases of the Venetians Tintoretto and Veronese are good examples.
 In a museum and out of their original context, however, they need to be seen from a particular angle for their proper effect to be appreciated.
 Veronese's Unfaithfulness is part of a series that was obviously meant to be seen from below and originally decorated a ceiling.